 It is easier to remove stains from a leather bag that was maintained and cleaned regularly.

 The handle and the areas touched by hands are filled with grease that attracts dust and dirt.
-Periodically wipe the leather bag with a cloth soaked in water and a little soap.
+Wipe the leather bag periodically with a cloth soaked in water and a little soap.

-There are natural solutions that moisturize the leather and usually are found in stores that sell leather handbags and other leather goods.
+There are natural solutions that moisturize the leather.
+You may find them in stores that sell leather goods.

-Do not spray any solution, not even water directly on the leather!
-Spray on fine cloth first and then apply on the bag’s surface.
+Do not spray any solution directly on the leather, not even water!
+Spray on a fine cloth first and then apply on the bag’s surface.

 If the stain on your bag is big, do not despair!
 Usually we face two types of stains: wet stains and dry stains.

-A wet stain is caused by water-based substances – like ketchup is.
+A wet stain is caused by water-based substances – like ketchup.
 These stains are easier to remove and you can do this at home.

 Dry stains are produced by oil, wax, lipstick, glue, adhesive, ink, and are more difficult to remove.
 Therefore we recommend calling the professionals.

 For wet stains use warm water and soap.
 Use warm or at room temperature, never hot water!
-Apply and wipe without rubbing the stained area to avoid affecting the color.
-It is easier to remove a stain from a leather bag when it is still fresh.
+Wipe the stained area without rubbing, to avoid damaging the color.
+It is easier to remove a stain from a leather bag while it is still fresh.

 If the stain is not completely removed in the first place, do not rush!
 Repeat the operation later.
 Some stains are removed after a few cleanings.